lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Using SFTP Server
 -----------------

-From 22.09, Backend.AI supports SSH / SFTP file upload from both desktop app and web-based Web-UI.
+From 22.09, GPU Platform supports SSH / SFTP file upload from both desktop app and web-based Web-UI.
 The SFTP server allows you to upload files quickly through reliable data streams.